segmentio/analytics-react/README.md

   <img src="https://user-images.githubusercontent.com/658544/51635694-49383600-1f0c-11e9-804a-973e4792cac8.png"/>
 </div>

-_You can't fix what you can't measure._ You can't fix what you can't measure.
-Analytics helps you measure your users, product, and business.
+_You can't fix what you can't measure._ Analytics helps you measure your users, product, and business.
 It unlocks insights into your app's funnel, core business metrics, and whether you have product-market fit.

 How to get **started**: